jkrivine/tl_interpreter/PRINTING.md

 let pp_pos fmt (_,s) = F.p fmt "⦗%s⦘" s
 ```

 For parametric types, a pp function should be provided for every type parameter.
 For instance, maps are of type `('a,'b) MP.t` where `'a` is the type of keys and `'b` is the type of values.
-When declaring a data hkey for a `pos` to `string` map, use the function `MP.pp` which has type
+When declaring a data identifier for a `pos` to `string` map, use the function `MP.pp` which has type

 ```
 (Format.formatter -> 'a -> unit) -> (Format.formatter -> 'b -> unit) ->